 Based solely on the information submitted and the representations made, we conclude that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34.
-However, we further conclude that A will, nevertheless, be treated under section 877(a)(1) as having as one of his principal purposes for expatriating the avoidance of U.S. taxes because the information submitted clearly establishes a principal purpose to avoid taxes under subtitle A or B of the Code.
-Accordingly, A will be subject to the provisions of section 877(b) and section 877(d) and the applicable provisions of sections 2107 and 2501(a)(3).
+Therefore, A will not be presumed under section 877(a)(2) to have as one of his principal purposes for expatriating the avoidance of U.S. taxes.